youngdjn/focal-website/content/position/field-and-data-manager/index.md

 **Compensation:** Approx. $24-28/hour or $54,000-$58,000/year (to be set by HR)

-*Please note:* For candidates with a Ph.D., this position may be converted into a postdoc position, with commensurate compensation and additional opportunities for publication.
+For candidates with a Ph.D., this position may be converted into a postdoc position, with commensurate compensation and additional opportunities for publication.
 However, the minimum requirement is a bachelor’s degree.

 **Purpose:** Coordinate the collection, management, and initial analysis of field-based and drone-based forest vegetation data to support forest ecology research projects